For the Nationals, there’s nothing memorable about 19-31 this year as the Marlins roll

 At the bottom, Austin Voth recently completed five innings for the first time in five weeks.
 His ERA is 7.17 in 37 2/3 innings.
 Aníbal Sánchez’s is higher at 7.38 in 42 2/3.
 But the top has struggled, too, with Max Scherzer and Corbin lapsing in situations that typically go their way.

+“It’s definitely frustrating how we’ve played so far this season,” Corbin said.
+“I know guys have been working their butts off to try to go out there and win games.”

-Take Corbin’s six innings Saturday.
-When he’s going well, a young lineup like the Marlins’ has a really tough task.
+When Corbin is going well, a young lineup like the Marlins’ has a really tough task.
 Corbin sets up his slider with pinpoint sinkers.
 He tallies quick outs because, with his slider looming, batters don’t want to fall behind.
 And if they do, he gets bad swings on a pitch that skips into the dirt, often untouched, before reaching Gomes’s mitt.

-That’s not the version that faced the Marlins.
+But that’s not the version that faced the Marlins.
 This Corbin didn’t collect a one-two-three inning.
 He allowed a run in five of his six frames.
 He yielded a leadoff homer, one of Miguel Rojas’s three hits off him, and a towering, two-run shot to Garrett Cooper in the third.
-Then Cooper smacked another fastball to right-center for an RBI double in the sixth.
-Corbin exited at the end of that inning, his line stained by seven earned runs.
+Then Cooper smacked another sinker to right-center for an RBI double in the sixth.
+Corbin exited at the end of that inning after 93 pitches, his line stained by seven earned runs and those 14 hits, a career-worst total.

 By then, the Nationals’ little offense was erased.
-It came on Andrew Stevenson’s two-run single in the fourth, which came after Luis García singled at the end of an eight-pitch at-bat against Marlins starter Pablo López, and Kieboom had worked an eight-pitch walk.
+It came on Andrew Stevenson’s two-run single in the fourth, which came after Luis García singled at the end of an eight-pitch at-bat against Marlins starter Pablo López and Kieboom worked an eight-pitch walk.
 Stevenson added a leaping catch along the right field wall when the game was still close.
+García punched two opposite-field singles.
 That was it for positives.

 Corbin kept permitting too much contact.
-Hits fell all over the field.
-The defense was spotty, with Corbin bobbling a tapper that brought home the Marlins’ fourth run and Turner booting a grounder in the fifth.
-Kieboom kicked a sharp grounder to start the next inning but wasn’t hit with an error.
-Manager Dave Martinez has lamented his team’s penchant for lending extra outs, and it was at it again.
+The defense was spotty, with Corbin bobbling a tapper that scored the Marlins’ fourth run and Turner booting a grounder in the fifth.
+Kieboom kicked a sharp grounder to start the next inning.
+The Nationals botched a double steal when Kieboom was thrown out by a few steps.
+Martinez has lamented his team lending extra outs, and the Nationals were at it again.

+“My plan, next year in spring training, is to attack all those things again and be ready,” Martinez said.
+“Be ready for Opening Day.”

+Martinez has spent the past few weeks jotting down notes for 2021.
+It’s easier to look ahead when the present’s so gloomy.
 Once this 19-31 arrived, with the quietest of thuds, there were eight days remaining in a season that never turned.
 Those numbers couldn’t trigger another comeback for the ages.
 They were just the beginning of an end.